saadyousuf45/saadyousuf45/README.md

 expand the boundaries of knowledge and Technology by collaborating with high-performing individuals.

 - 🔭 I’m currently working on [Age, Gender and Attire in the wild.](https://github.com/saadyousuf45/Age-Attire-Gender-Detection-and-Classification), target is to get deployable packages ready as soon as possible for different types of platforms from mobile devices, CCTV cameras to edge devices.
-- 🌱 I’m currently strengthening the basics of data.
+- 🌱 I’m currently working to make deeplearning model deployable, in other words AIAS (AI as Service).
-- 👯 I’m looking to collaborate on facial based analytics, such as age estimation, gender classification in the wild.
+- 👯 I’m looking to collaborate on facial-based analytics, such as age estimation and gender classification in the wild.
 - 🤔 I’m looking for help with implementing custom loss functions in object detection algorithms.
 - 💬 Ask me about age and gender estimation in the real world.
 - 📫 How to reach me: saadyousuf45@gmail.com